 Living the Question and Great Decisions are two study groups that begin in January or February each year and run for about eight to ten weeks.

-Book Talk Tea meets (seasonally) on the second Friday of the month at 1:00 p.m.
+Book Talk Tea will begin meeting agaon on the second Friday of the month.
+Because of COVID, we will be meeting outdoors near the gazebo in Gilchrist Park.
+Meet at noon, and bring a brown bag lunch and a lawn chair.
 The books that are discussed include books from the United Church of Christ Women's Book List as well as books that members recommend.
-The meetings may be held in the library or at someone's home.
-A light lunch/tea is served.

-During COVID, the weekly Men's Breakfasts went on hiatus but are expected to restart soon.
-Ladies' Lunch Out has also been suspended.
+Ladies' Lunch Out is on summer hiatus.
 Watch the weekly announcements and the Beacon for updates.